genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/custom-key.png

 Click column name to **sort** metadata or **delete** the selected column if needed.

 .. image:: images/sort.png

-Besides filling metadata manually in the app, you can import it from your local computer.
+Besides filling metadata manually in the application, you can import it from your local computer.
 Click the **Import data from spreadsheet** button and select a CSV, XLS or XLSX file with metadata that you would like to attach.

 .. image:: images/from-spreadsheet-1.png

-However, make sure that names of samples in the imported file are the same as the ones shown in the column "Name" in Metainfo Editor app.
+However, make sure that names of samples in the imported file are the same as the ones shown in the column "Name" in Metainfo Editor application.
 Otherwise, all not matching information in the imported file will not be imported.
 It will be marked in red, so you could easily fix it by clicking on "Select file" link.